informedcitizenry/6502.Net/README.md

 `Symbol is not a valid label name` - The label name had one or more invalid characters.

 `Symbol not found` - The expression referenced a symbol that was not defined.

+`Index (zero based) must be greater than or equal to zero and less than the size of the argument list.` - A format item in the format string passed to `format()` does not match the parameter.

 `Too few arguments for directive` - The assembler directive expected more arguments than were provided.